ray-project/ray/doc/source/ray-core/actors.rst

 .. _ray-remote-classes:
+.. _actor-guide:

 Actors
 ======

 Actors extend the Ray API from functions (tasks) to classes.
-An actor is essentially a stateful worker.
+An actor is essentially a stateful worker (or a service).
+When a new actor is instantiated, a new worker is created, and methods of the actor are scheduled on that specific worker and can access and mutate the state of that worker.

 .. tabbed:: Python